It is great that you are interested in having your child christened!

 Normally someone from the Church will be in contact with you to arrange a time for us to meet and to chat about the service.
 They will contact you nearer the date of your child’s christening…It is helpful to have the godparents there for that meeting to help them prepare for the special day and their special role in your child’s life.

-Because the vows are really important which parents and godparents make, we believe it can only help attending church to give you the tools you need to help nuture that faith in your child.
+Because the vows which parents and godparents make are really important, we believe it can only help attending church to give you the tools you need to help nurture that faith in your child.
 It doesn’t and shouldn’t rely only on you to help your child understand things about Jesus and God.
-Through church people grow spiritually, learn, and have others around them they can ask questions.
-Good place to help you fufil your vows.
+Through church people they will grow spiritually, learn, and have others around them that they can discuss questions with.
+It’s a good place to help you fulfil your vows.

 So, we look forward to meeting you and your family on this special day!